n0x-L/Leesons-Modding-Instructions/guide.md

 and accept the license agreements.
 (NOTE: if you find it’s exiting before you get a chance to type “I ACCEPT” press the space bar instead of the enter button through “reading” the license).

-The scripts should have created a “vendor” folder, which means you can safely delete the .sh scripts in the WORKING_DIRECTORY which set up folders in the new vendor folder.
+The scripts should have created a “vendor” folder, which means you can safely delete the .sh scripts in the WORKING_DIRECTORY which set up driver folders in the new vendor folder.

 ## Creating the Build